 Rekot ak pwodiksyon semans

-Jalapeños are red when mature, often with netted markings.
-The fruit may be eaten at any stage of development, although it is normally eaten when dark green.
-If seed is to be saved, Capsicum annuum varieties should not be planted in the same garden, since they will cross-pollinate each other. (e.g. Jalapeño x Sweet Bell) To collect seeds, cut mature, red fruits from the plant when firm and glossy.
-Remove seeds, rinse them in mild vinegar or bleach solutions to discourage seed-born pests and diseases.
-Dry the seeds in a dark, airy place.
+These types of hot peppers are normally red when mature.
+The fruit may be eaten at any stage of development, although Jalapeño is normally eaten when dark green and Sandia normally when dark red.
+If seed is to be saved, Capsicum annuum varieties should not be planted in the same garden since they will cross-pollinate each other (including the sweet ones).
+To collect seeds, cut mature red fruits from the plant when firm and glossy.
+Remove seeds and dry them in a well-ventilated place.
 Store below 40º F (4.4º C), at the lowest possible humidity.
 In closed containers, pepper seeds can remain viable for 5 years.

 Pès ak Maldi